 All the cute pictures above might be enough to inspire a desire for a Corgi pup of your very own.
 However, you should learn about Corgis before you take one home and make sure they’re the right pooch for you and your family.

 And remember, you can find just about any breed of dog at local shelters and rescues, including Corgis.
 You can also check out DogTime’s adoption page that lets you search for adoptable dogs by breed and zip code.
 Adopt!
 Don’t shop!

-If you’re thinking about going from just giggling at Corgi memes to owning one IRL, here are a few things you should know!
+If you’re thinking about going from just giggling at Corgi memes to adopting one IRL, here are a few things you should know!

 Highly intelligent Corgis have been a favorite of the British Royal Family for more than seventy years.
-Queen Elizabeth II has owned more than 30 during her rein.
-That’s right–30 Corgis!
+Queen Elizabeth II has had more than 30 during her rein.
+That’s right — 30 Corgis!

 Start thinking of regal names for your Corgi now.

 2. Playtime Looks Like An EPIC Battle

 Have you ever seen two Corgi pups playing?
 With their long, wiggly bodies and stout legs, every jump and butt wiggle looks like a launch into a tremendous charge.

 Corgis can be high-energy, playful pups and even nip a bit due to their herding background.